Table of content

 is compatible with subsequent analysis by mass spectrometry. (pdf)

-PIERCE: Silver Stain Rescue Reagent.
+THERMO: Silver Stain Rescue Reagent.
 Silver Stain Rescue Reagent enables removal of undesirable background from unevenly and overly

 developed silver-stained gels. (pdf)